An easy, step-by-step guide to transforming your nature strip into an indigenous garden. Contact us at any stage for advice, guidance and help.

 Here is a suggested planting technique.
 Water well.

-We suggest hand watering the plants once a week for the first 4 weeks after planting.
+We suggest hand watering the plants once a week for the first 4 weeks after planting (if you’re planting during warmer months, you will need more watering accordingly).

 Remove any rubbish from the nature strip.
 Plants can act like a ‘litter trap’ so be prepared to collect litter regularly.